pwbriggs/music-assistant.github.io/docs/faq/how-to.md

+---
+title: Frequently Asked Questions - How Do I...?
+description: Common Uses for Music Assistant
+---

 # Use Assist and AI to Play my Music?

 See [here](../integration/installation.md#openai-features).
 This adds a PLAY command.
 The core HA voice intents support NEXT TRACK, PAUSE, UNPAUSE and VOLUME to a specific player.
 Until all of the media player service calls are supported by HA (including to areas) you can use custom sentences.
 See this [discussion for how](https://github.com/orgs/music-assistant/discussions/2176).